The General Rule: Life Insurance Death Benefits Are Tax-Free

 However, there are important risks:

-• If your policy is classified as a Modified Endowment Contract (MEC) due to excess premium funding, loans and withdrawals are taxed on gains first (last-in, first-out basis) and may also be subject to a 10% early withdrawal penalty if you're under age 59½.
+- If your policy is classified as a Modified Endowment Contract (MEC) due to excess premium funding (failing the 7-pay test under TAMRA), loans and withdrawals are taxed on gains first (last-in, first-out basis) and may also be subject to a 10% early withdrawal penalty if you're under age 59½.

 Smart structuring can dramatically reduce or eliminate the taxes your estate and beneficiaries face.
-Here are the most effective strategies:
+Here are the most effective strategies under current law.

 Use an Irrevocable Life Insurance Trust (ILIT)

-An ILIT removes the life insurance policy from your taxable estate by having the trust — not you — own the policy.
+An ILIT removes the life insurance policy from your taxable estate by having the trust, not you, own the policy.
 When you die, proceeds go directly to the trust and are distributed to beneficiaries entirely outside your estate.
-This is the most powerful tool for high-net-worth individuals concerned about estate taxes.
+This remains the most powerful tool for high-net-worth individuals concerned about federal or state estate taxes.

 Key steps:

-3. Fund premium payments via annual gifts using the annual gift tax exclusion ($19,000 per beneficiary in 2026)
+- Fund premium payments via annual gifts using the annual gift tax exclusion ($19,000 per recipient in 2026, or $38,000 for married couples electing gift-splitting)

 Other Tax-Minimizing Strategies